Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-reg-requests.md

 ## Approve a Request {#approve-app-reg}

-The **Applications** tab is for managing developer's requests to register an application with a service, any pending application requests are displayed here.
+The **Applications** tab lists all pending developer requests to register an application with a service.
+Manage registration requests from this tab.
 This is how you approve an application registration request from the **Applications** tab:

 * In the row for an application request you want to approve, click the {% konnect_icon cogwheel %} icon and select